smartfty/style_guide/doc/atom_and_git_as_cms.md

 ## Entire process can be a git workflow.

+When new issue is created, create a repo named as date/section_group Show the git repo path for each section group

-Git submodule for each team
+Git repo for each team

 Git webhook triggered layout as continuos Integration

 feedback info from article_info file

-1. folder name 2018-04-01-22-1
+1. folder name 2018-04-01-opinion.git

-## What we need to develpe?
+## What we need to develop?

+1. update issue so that it creates git bare repo at shared
+  - add web-hooks
+1. upload initial content from web-site.
+1. show the url of the git repo on issue page

 1. ArticleTemplate with body_character_count
-1. webhook based workflow set up
+1. web-hook based workflow set up
+1. Rakefile to generate pdf and push back after the PDF generation

+## gitignore pdf and jpd files?

+I should ignore story.pdf, story.jpg section.pdf, section.jpg, layout.pdf
+Output can be viewed from web browser.
+Putting back PDF output back to workflow cycle would complicate the workflow

 ## Article heading